malh12/Infrared-thermography-foot-soles-dataset/README.md

 * a matrix of measured temperatures in CSV format.
 * a high contrast color map image of the temperatures distribution in JPG format.

+## Infrared thermography camera
+The camera used to build this dataset is the FLUKE TI32, with a dual system consisting of a visual spectrum camera and infrared thermography camera.
+The focal points were manually adjusted to the same position.
+The camera specifications are [here](https://www.fluke.com/es-es/producto/camara-termografica/ti32-eur).

 ## Citation